ietf-wg-httpapi/deprecation-header/README.md

-# Deprecation Header for HTTP
+# The Deprecation HTTP Header Field

 This is the working area for the HTTPAPI Internet-Draft, "The Deprecation HTTP Header Field".